wfinlay/spanish-tts-spreadsheet/README.md

 **This script provides four different methods for generating Spanish audio files from your spreadsheet:**

+## Why do I need this?
+This project was created so I could more easily create Anki flash cards for learning Spanish with audio of the correct pronounciation.
+There are add-ons in Anki that do this too but I wanted to be able to track and import my vocabulary and study material outside of Anki.
+Being able to easily generating audio files to aid in proper pronounciation and having the option to select a regional pronounciation is really helpful.

+**Side note:** Though I am a professional developer (and know python very well) I decided to use Claude.ai to generate most of the code for this project.
+I've altered it here and there as needed but the bulk of the code is from "vibecoding".

 ## Installation Requirements

 Be smart and use a [python virtual environment](https://realpython.com/python-virtual-environments-a-primer/).